 Quintessential ideas for selective guests ONLY.
 No legal paperwork required.
 No logistical complications – IMAGELANA Photography in Amsterdam

-Tip 1• Dry Hire wedding & event venue
+Tip 1• Dry Hire Venue

-When planning a small wedding event in Amsterdam, you have several options to consider.
-One cost-effective and flexible choice is a “dry hire venue.”
-But what exactly is a dry hire venue?
-It refers to a ‘blank canvas’ space, hall, or room.
-It is a rented space that comes as an empty shell.
-This means there is no furniture, tables, or chairs.
-As a result, you’ll need to arrange all the essentials for your small wedding in Amsterdam, such as audio-visual equipment, catering, staff, officiant and decorations.
+When planning a small wedding in Amsterdam, a dry wedding can be a cost-effective and flexible choice.
+One option is to hire a “dry wedding hire venue.”
+But what is a dry hire venue?
+It’s a ‘blank canvas’ space, such as a hall or room, that comes empty of furniture, tables, and chairs.
+This means you will need to arrange all the essentials for your small wedding in Amsterdam, including audio-visual equipment, catering, staff, an officiant, and decorations.
 Where should you start?
-First, find a suitable dry hire space at www.trouwlocatie.nl.
-Look for setup assistance, event coordination or hire a Dutch wedding planner.
-Dry hire is ideal for those planning a DIY small wedding in Amsterdam.
-Good luck!
+First, find a suitable dry wedding space at www.trouwlocatie.nl.
+Additionally, look for setup assistance, event coordination, or consider hiring a Dutch wedding planner.

-Tip 2• Celebrate with less guests less stress
+Tip 3• Fewer guests less stress

-Tip 3• Intimate wedding planning
+Tip 4• Intimate wedding planning

 Make the most of your small wedding in Amsterdam by prioritizing quality time with family and friends.
 Use a comprehensive planning itinerary & spreadsheet to streamline your timings and preparations.
 You will find helpful suggestions for scheduling your ceremony and reception.
 Get creative with cost-effective ideas to make your special day uniquely yours.
 Focus on creating intimate moments, whether through personalised vows, shared activities, or small group celebrations.
 Treat your loved ones to a memorable wedding experience together.

-Tip 4• Off-season small wedding
+Tip 5• Off-season small wedding

 Why wait for the warmth of spring or the joy of summer to celebrate your love?
 Embrace the charm of an off-season small wedding in Amsterdam, where intimacy meets affordability.
 The months of January, February, March, October, and November are the most budget-friendly times to tie the knot.
 Let the crisp autumn air or the serene winter setting surround you as you create unforgettable memories with family and friends.

-Tip 5• Micro wedding on a boat
+Tip 6• Micro wedding on a boat

 Celebrate your special day with a low-key wedding ceremony, also known as a micro wedding, aboard a beautiful boat.
 It can take place between 1 PM and 8 PM and is perfect for up to 30-50 guests.
 And the best part is, you won’t have to refinance your mortgage to make it happen.
 In fact, I will be your celebrant for this exclusive event.